1 Meaning

 The cost of safety's paid when no one is free

-Forsaken few to live with nothing
+Forsaken few, they're left with nothing

 No longer hold them down